Turn Your Online Time into Online Therapy

 Nagy reported that he has attempted telephone and video therapy with patients in which he had already treated in his office and had moved away.
 Besides technical difficulties with the initial video setup, he found it extremely similar to face-to-face meetings.

 The questions remain on whether health insurance companies will or will not cover these Internet-based therapies.
-Simon concludes with the fact that if insurance were to cover online therapy, the popularity and demand for it, would largely determine if it will be covered.
+Simon concludes with the fact that if insurance were to cover online therapy, it would largely be predicated on the popularity and demand for it.

 "Managed care companies have consulted [with me] about Internet-based therapy and these companies are reluctant to incorporate these techniques because they have not yet been perfected," Maheu offered.